mvmd-org/mvmd-site/docs/namespaces/3d-standards.md

 ### glTF

 [glTF](https://www.khronos.org/gltf/) (GL Transmission Format) is a royalty-free specification for efficient transmission and loading of 3D scenes and models.
+It's widely adopted as the standard format for 3D assets on the web.

 #### Namespace Declaration